Regulations for registration and participation in the scientific conference

-- Participation in the Conference is free of charge.
+- Participation in the Conference is paid..

 - The Registrant, by taking action to register, confirms that the data of the registered participant are true, and the person registered to participate in the Conference has agreed to make an Application including his/her personal data.

 - The administrator of the personal data is

 The Foundation for the Development of Ophthalmology „OPHTHALMOLOGY 21” based in Poznan, Poland (60-836), Adama Mickiewicza Street 24/3B.

 The Administrator can be contacted via e-mail at: firstname.lastname@example.org.

 - The data will be processed in order to take part in the Conference, make necessary settlements, archive, handle complaints in case of their submission, or possibly assert claims, as well as direct marketing of own products or services conducted in a traditional form, which does not require consent.

 - The Conference Participant has the right to access the content of his/her data and to correct, delete, limit processing, the right to data portability, the right to object to processing, and the right to withdraw consent (if given) at any time without affecting the lawfulness of processing.
 Providing data to the extent indicated during the Conference registration procedure is voluntary, but necessary in order to participate in the Conference.